 Avoid Late Night Snacks

 Eat dinner on time every day, ensuring to complete the meal 2 – 3 hours before bedtime.
-This enables optimal digestion of foods, allowing for the absorption of key nutrients and also prevents untimely cravings very late at night, which invariably results in disturbed sleep.
-Do not ingest oily, sugary or processed snacks at midnight, which tend to trigger gastric problems, in order to ensure uninterrupted rest.
+This enables optimal digestion of foods, allowing for the absorption of key nutrients, and also prevents untimely cravings very late at night, which invariably results in disturbed sleep.
+Do not ingest oily, sugary, or processed snacks at midnight, which tend to trigger gastric problems, to ensure uninterrupted rest.

 Eat A Nutrient-Rich Meal

-While a wholesome dinner should include essential components of carbs, proteins, fats, vitamins, minerals as part of a balanced diet to guarantee overall wellbeing, certain additional vital nutrients help augment deep sleep.
-A glass of warm milk is rich in tryptophan, an essential amino acid that is known to lower mental stress, alleviate depression, anxiety and thus aid in a peaceful snooze in the night.
+While a wholesome dinner should include essential components of carbs, proteins, fats, vitamins, and minerals as part of a balanced diet to guarantee overall well-being, certain additional vital nutrients help augment deep sleep.
+A glass of warm milk is rich in tryptophan, an essential amino acid that is known to lower mental stress, alleviate depression and anxiety, and thus aid in a peaceful snooze in the night.

 Do Not Consume Caffeine